 In order to minimize credit risk on deposits, the Charter School has entered into a deposit placement agreement with United Bank.
 Through this agreement, funds deposited in excess of \$250,000 are transferred by the bank to other depository institutions which are insured by the Federal Deposit Insurance Corporation (FDIC).
 Deposits are held in Demand Deposit Accounts (DDA) with the financial institutions which provides for unlimited withdrawals.

-5. ACCOUNTS, GRANTS AND PROMISES RECEIVABLE:
+5. ACCOUNTS AND PROMISES RECEIVABLE:

-Accounts and Grants Receivable
+Accounts Receivable

-Accounts and grants receivable are current and considered to be fully collectible by management.
+Accounts receivable are current and considered to be fully collectible by management.
 Balances at year end consisted of the following: